srivatsanb-alt/fmMuleInterfaceCompare/readme.md

 bash load_docker_images.sh
 ```

 3. Backup the current fleet_config directory present in the FM server.
 Copy the updated fleet_config directory from FM_v<fm_version>_docker_images folder to the FM server static dir, update it with the info from fleet_config backup .
 With updates, config parameters change, redoing config will help.
+Static dir should contain updated fleet_config, mule_config, certs, all the required map_folders etc.

 4. Copy docker-compose.yml from <fm_repository>/misc/ or FM_v<fm_version>_docker_images folder to the static folder.